Skip to content

 share

 While biking enthusiasts can ride in the wheel tracks of their heroes, they can also experience what those heroes do in their ‘down’ time.
-But the Tweed valley is about more than bikes.
+But the Tweed Valley is about more than bikes.
 There are some wonderfully undiscovered corners offering space to relax, unwind and explore in this beautiful part of the Scottish Borders.
 Read on to see where you could go for a weekend full of adventure…

 Cycling for all

 Don’t worry if your visit doesn’t coincide with one of the many biking festivals, there are still plenty of trails to be explored no matter how experienced you are.
 You could try the excellent family friendly bike trail that is a firm favourite with locals, the Tweed Valley Railway Path.
-You can pedal your way from Peebles to Innerleithen along the banks of the River Tweed.
+You can pedal your way from Peebles to Walkerburn along the banks of the River Tweed.
 Or perhaps you’d like to be guided on one of the more challenging trails – there are multiple outlets providing mountain bike lessons and guiding as well as renting out bikes of all types.

 There are trails for all levels and bike guiding and rentals so you can pedal your way around the Tweed Valley.

-How do Bike Pros relax?
+How do bike pros relax?

 While two 7Stanes mountain biking courses within shouting distance of each other keep the bike pros busy while training and competing, even they have to have some downtime.
-For the low-down on what the local bike pros do, check out what winner of the Enduro World Series Tweed Valley 2020 Bex Baroana has to say.
-She recently moved to the region and was happy to show off her favourite places and activities in the area….
+For the low-down on what the local bike pros do, check out what winner of the Enduro World Series Tweed Valley 2020 Bex Baroana has to say…

 The River Tweed